dirkscholte/dirkscholte.github.io/index.md

 # Postdoctoral Research Associate in Astrophysics

 I work at the Institute for Astronomy at the University of Edinburgh.
 I am interested in understanding the formation and evolution of galaxies throughout cosmic time.
-My research focusses on the production chemical elements through star formation and their distribution into the interstellar medium.
+My research focusses on the production of chemical elements through star formation and their distribution into the interstellar medium.
 My work relies on spectroscopic observations of galaxies, mainly from the James Webb Space Telescope and the Dark Energy Spectroscopic Instrument.

 I completed my PhD in Astrophysics at University College London.
 Previously, I also worked at the Jodrell Bank Observatory as part of their Science Engagement team in the Discovery Centre.
 I studied for my MSc at The University of Manchester and did my bachelors degree at Universiteit Utrecht in the Netherlands.
-Originally, I am from a small town in Noord-Brabant in the Netherlands and have lived in the UK for ~5 years.
+Originally, I am from a small town in Noord-Brabant in the Netherlands.

 <a class="twitter-timeline" href="https://twitter.com/DirkScholte?ref_src=twsrc%5Etfw">Tweets by DirkScholte</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>